CiscoDevNet/vault/README.md

 At this point you have everything you need to start storing API keys, authentication credentials, and tokens within your Vault instance.

 ### Step 3: Register the AppRole Application
-You don't want to give our application `Root` access.
+You don't want to give your application `Root` access.
 Instead, you want to register an [AppRole](https://www.vaultproject.io/docs/auth/approle) to authenticate our app against your instance of Vault.

 In the provided Postman Collection: